No products in the cart

-IGFB Binding and the Increased Biological Activity of IGF-1 LR3
+IGFB Binding and Biological Activity of IGF-1 LR3

-The peptide brings about a more pronounced effect than IGF-1 by resisting the association of IGFB.
-The prolonged duration of action helps mediate the same biological effects while using smaller doses of the receptor.
-Certain IGF-1 derivatives, including the GPE derivative, comprising only the last three N-terminal amino acids of the IGF-1 protein, have demonstrated therapeutic effects in neurological damages such as stroke.
+The peptide appears to bring about a more pronounced effect than IGF-1 by resisting the association of IGFB.
+The prolonged duration of action may help mediate the same biological effects while using smaller doses of the receptor.
+Certain IGF-1 derivatives, including the GPE derivative, comprising only the last three N-terminal amino acids of the IGF-1 protein, have demonstrated potentially therapeutic effects in neurological damages such as stroke.
 However, the majority of the research aimed to unravel the effects of IGF-1 derivatives has been executed in non-human animal models or cell cultures.

 Insulin-Like Growth Factor Receptor Interactions

-IGF-1 interacts with at least two cell surface receptors: the IGF-1 receptor (IGF-1R) and the insulin receptor.
+Naturally produced IGF-1 hormones interact with at least two cell surface receptors: the IGF-1 receptor (IGF-1R) and the insulin receptor.
+The researchers also note that “IR and IGF1R act as identical portals to the regulation of gene expression, with differences between insulin and IGF-1 effects due to a modulation of the amplitude of the signal created by the specific ligand-receptor interaction.”
 The IGF-1R is referred to as the “physiologic” receptor due to its significantly higher affinity (approximately 100 times higher) for IGF-1 as compared to the insulin receptor.
-The association of IGF-1 and IGF-1R leads to changes in metabolism, prevention of cell death (apoptosis), promotion of cell growth (hypertrophy), differentiation and cell division (hyperplasia), normal development, and even malignant growth.
-IGF-1R has been involved in diverse types of cancer, such as prostate, breast, and lung cancer.
-IGF-1 also stimulates insulin receptors and activates them, thereby promoting glucose uptake from the bloodstream by cells.
+The association of IGF-1 and IGF-1R apparently leads to changes in metabolism, prevention of cell death (apoptosis), promotion of cell growth (hypertrophy), differentiation and cell division (hyperplasia), normal development, and even malignant growth.
+IGF-1R has been researched for its involvement in diverse types of cancer, such as prostate, breast, and lung cancer.
+IGF-1 also appears to stimulate insulin receptors and activate them, thereby promoting glucose uptake from the bloodstream by cells.
 IGF-1 displays a three-fold influence on muscle cells.
-At the onset, IGF-1 promotes an increase in the number of muscle cells, also known as hyperplasia.
-Secondly, IGF-1 strongly influences the life span of satellite cells of the skeletal muscles.
+At the onset, IGF-1 may promote an increase in the number of muscle cells, also known as hyperplasia.
+Secondly, IGF-1 appears to influence the life span of satellite cells of the skeletal muscles.
 Satellite cells provide nutritional support to muscle cells, thereby helping them to operate efficiently.
-IGF-1 thus helps to build muscle tissue by improving the lifespan of these cells.
-Finally, IGF-1 promotes the differentiation of myoblasts.
-In other words, it encourages the commitment of stem cell progeny from non-specific pluripotent stem cells to dedicated muscle tissue.
-To conclude, IGF-1 improves muscle development by enhancing the rate at which generic stem cells are transformed into muscle cells.
+IGF-1 thus may help to build muscle tissue by improving the lifespan of these cells.
+Finally, IGF-1 appears to promote the differentiation of myoblasts.
+In other words, it may encourage the commitment of stem cell progeny from non-specific pluripotent stem cells to dedicated muscle tissue.
+To conclude, IGF-1 may improve muscle development by enhancing the rate at which generic stem cells are transformed into muscle cells.